If you love facts, trivia, and French culture, you’ll love this list of lesser-known and fascinating Facts about France.

 45) The Mona Lisa is called LA JOCONDE in French (and fascinating facts)

-You probably already know that the Louvre is home to the world-famous Mona Lisa, painted by Italian artist Leonardo da Vinci around 1500.
+You probably already know the Louvre is home to the world-famous Mona Lisa, painted by Italian artist Leonardo da Vinci around 1500.
 But there’s so much more you don’t know about this mysterious painting.

-- In French, the Mona Lisa is called La Jaconde: There has long been debate about the Mona Lisa’s identity, but it’s widely accepted that woman is Lisa Gherardini, the wife of Francesco Del Giocondo, a wealthy Florentine silk merchant.
+- In French, the Mona Lisa is called La Jaconde: There has long been debate about the Mona Lisa’s identity, but it’s widely accepted that the woman is Lisa Gherardini, the wife of Francesco Del Giocondo, a wealthy Florentine silk merchant.
 In Italian, “Gioconda” means “happy” through language morphing; it became “La Jaconde” in French.

 - Natalia and Irina Strozzi believe they are the direct descendants of Leonardo Da Vinci’s Mona Lisa.

 - The Mona Lisa may be Leonardo’s mother: According to art historian Angelo Paratico, the woman portrayed in Leonardo da Vinci’s masterpiece is his mother, a Chinese slave.

 - The Mona Lisa portrait hangs behind bulletproof glass.